Multiple-Frequencies Population-Based Training: Preliminaries

 Another strength of PBT is its ability to harness RL's intrinsic variance.
 The stochastic nature of both the environment and learning algorithms leads to significant performance fluctuations across different random seeds \cite{rl_that_matters, statistical_precipice}.
 By maintaining a population and periodically reproducing the top performers, PBT propagates favorable outcomes, ensuring that unfortunate agents are replaced by luckier ones.
 This ability of PBT to propagate exploration luck is noted in \citet{PBT}, but our experiments in section \ref{sec:seed_experiments} further demonstrate that population-based approaches can significantly improve performance, even without hyperparameter tuning.

 Numerous extensions to PBT have been proposed, focusing on improving exploration and efficiency.
 Methods like PB2 \cite{PB2, PB2_multiparams} use bandit theory to explore hyperparameter spaces, offering performance guarantees, particularly in small population settings.
 SEARL \cite{SEARL} enhances sample efficiency in off-policy RL by employing a shared replay buffer across the population.
+AdaQN \cite{vincent2025adaptive} further imrpoves sample efficiency in this setting by using the temporal-difference error as a fitness function.
 BG-PBT \cite{BG_PBT} integrates policy distillation \cite{policy_distillation} to jointly optimize neural architectures and hyperparameters.

 However, these works do not address a key weakness of PBT: the inherent greediness of its intermediate selection mechanism.
 This issue was first identified in the original PBT work \cite{PBT}, leading its authors to propose FIRE PBT \cite{FIRE_PBT} to mitigate it through learning curve modeling.
 While FIRE PBT introduces an intricate mechanism (described in section \ref{sec:sub_pop}), we aim to introduce a more practical approach of the greediness phenomenon.